gigahidjrikaaa/GemmaVoice-SpeechAPI/README.md

 npm run dev
 ```

-The app defaults to `http://localhost:8000` but you can override the base URL and API key from the
-"Connection settings" drawer in the UI.
-Build artifacts are emitted to `frontend/dist` via
+The app defaults to `http://localhost:21253` (via Docker) or `http://localhost:5173` (local dev).
+You can override the base URL and API key from the "Connection settings" drawer in the UI.
-`npm run build` and can be hosted on any static site provider or mounted behind the FastAPI service.

 ## Speech Stack Roadmap

 The team is extending the text-only Gemma 3 API into a speech-capable platform powered by OpenAI Whisper for speech-to-text (STT) and OpenAudio-S1-mini for text-to-speech (TTS).
-The roadmap below focuses on compatibility with the upstream projects and our existing FastAPI/Docker deployment.

-### Phase 0 — Technical due diligence

-1. **Repository alignment**
-   - Track the upstream release branches for [OpenAI Whisper](https://github.com/openai/whisper) and [Fish Audio / OpenAudio](https://github.com/fishaudio/fish-speech) to understand Python version requirements and CUDA expectations.
-   - Decide whether Whisper will run through the `openai` client (managed service) or via local inference (`pip install -U openai-whisper`) to simplify dependency management inside our container.
-   - Validate that Fish Audio’s server and model checkpoints can be installed directly in our base image, noting PyTorch + torchaudio requirements and GPU memory expectations for OpenAudio-S1-mini.
-2. **Container baseline updates**
-   - Extend the Docker image with FFmpeg (via `apt-get install ffmpeg`) and audio codecs required by Whisper and OpenAudio examples.
-   - Confirm CUDA toolkit/library compatibility between Whisper, OpenAudio, and the existing Gemma runtime to avoid conflicting `torch` builds.

-### Phase 1 — Application scaffolding
+### Phase 1 — Application scaffolding (Completed)

-1. **Service decomposition**
-   - Refactor `backend/app/main.py` into a modular layout (`app/services`, `app/api`, `app/config`) so the speech services can share FastAPI lifespan hooks with the current LLM loader without repeated initialization.
+- Service decomposition and modular layout
-   - Define Pydantic models for audio payloads (binary uploads, base64 JSON envelopes, and WebSocket frames) plus transcript/voice settings.
+- Pydantic models for audio payloads
-2. **Configuration and secrets**
-   - Introduce `pydantic-settings` for managing OpenAI API keys, OpenAudio authentication (token, Hugging Face access if running local checkpoints), default sample rates, and feature flags.
-   - Add schema validation for environment variables so misconfigured GPU IDs, missing checkpoints, or absent API keys fail fast at startup.
+- Configuration and secrets management

-### Phase 2 — STT integration with Faster Whisper
+### Phase 2 — STT integration with Faster Whisper (Completed)

-1. **Local inference path**
-   - Package Faster Whisper as a callable service that loads the desired model tier (`base`, `large-v3`, or the faster `tiny.en`) once during lifespan startup, exposing async helpers that offload CPU-heavy work with `asyncio.to_thread` to retain non-blocking FastAPI handlers.
-   - Provide preprocessing utilities that normalize audio to 16 kHz mono PCM using `soundfile`/`torchaudio`, mirroring Whisper’s reference scripts for compatibility.
-   - Support both file uploads and streaming (chunk assembly plus VAD-driven segmentation) so we can reuse the service for REST and WebSocket routes.
-2. **Managed API fallback**
+- Local inference with Faster Whisper
+- Preprocessing utilities
+- Streaming support

+### Phase 3 — LiveKit Integration (Completed)

+- Real-time voice agent with LiveKit
+- Custom plugins for LLM, TTS, and STT
+- Frontend integration with LiveKit components

   - Implement an adapter for OpenAI’s hosted Whisper (`client.audio.transcriptions.create`) with retry/backoff logic and consistent response schemas, so deployments without GPUs can switch via configuration.

 ### Phase 3 — TTS integration with OpenAudio-S1-mini